mdditt2000/kubernetes-1-19/cis 2.6/multi-site/README.md

-# ExternalDNS for for Multi-Site Kubernetes using F5 CIS with BIG-IP LTM and DNS
+# ExternalDNS for Multi-Site Kubernetes using F5 CIS with BIG-IP LTM and DNS

 ExternalDNS allows user to control DNS records dynamically via Kubernetes CRD resources in a DNS provider-agnostic way.
 This user-guide documents using F5 CIS with BIG-IP LTM and DNS on the same device for a multi site kubernetes clusters as shown in the diagram